 - Building maintenance

 Licensure requirements for building maintenance professionals vary from state to state and are commonly needed for those working in the specialty areas of plumbing and electrical work.
 Although not required for employment, a variety of certifications are also available for building maintenance professionals to demonstrate their skill level and maintenance proficiencies.
 The most widely accepted certifications are offered through the International Maintenance Institute (IMI).

 The IMI offers the certified maintenance technician credential at three different levels as well as designations as a certified maintenance professional or certified maintenance manager.
 IMI certifications are valid for two years and require a number of continuing education credits for renewal.

 Additional Professional Development

-As technology advances, so do the computerized control systems installed in newer buildings to control building temperatures, timed lighting schedules and energy efficiencies.
+As technology advances, so do the computerized control systems installed in newer buildings to control building temperatures, timed lighting schedules, and energy efficiency.
 Because of this, there is a growing need for building maintenance professionals to develop basic computer skills in order to navigate through computer-controlled equipment.
-Building maintenance workers should also be able to perform physical tasks, possess manual dexterity and be able to perform basic mathematical operations.
+Building maintenance workers should also be able to perform physical tasks, possess manual dexterity, and be able to perform basic mathematical operations.

 Building maintenance training programs come in two forms, as building maintenance certificates and facilities management certificates.
 Through these programs, students can learn various methods for maintaining and repairing the essential systems of a building, as well as prepare themselves for licensure, certification, and additional professional development during their careers.